Nuwan-Walisundara/mars-rovers/README.md

 	export the project into eclipse IDE.
 Specify the the file name as argument. trigger the run as option.

 ### 2.2 create as a library
-	go to folder. run as maven clean install.At this time tescases will trigger.
-Add commons-logging to class path . run as java -jar mars-rovers-1.0-SNAPSHOT.jar 'Path to txt'
+Go to folder. run as maven clean install.At this time tescases will trigger.
+Add commons-logging to class path . run as
+	java -jar mars-rovers-1.0-SNAPSHOT.jar 'Path to txt'

 ### 2.2 Create as executable jar
 run "mvn clean compile assembly:single" .
 This will bundle all the dependencies.